In the headlines: record-breaking clean energy patents in the US and EV sales set to rise in 2013

 Electric car sales are set to rise dramatically as more models come onto the market during 2013 and charging infrastructure expands, according to new research.
 Analyst firm Mintel estimated last month that sales of hybrid, plug-in hybrid and electric cars in the US will exceed 535,000 units in 2013, a sizable increase on the 440,000 sold last year.
 Sales of hybrids and electric cars rose 73 per cent in 2012, making it the fastest growing segment in the US auto market.
 BusinessGreen, January 4.

 Transport chiefs have completed a new scheme to replace bus shelter lighting in Rotherham with more efficient LED lights in a bid to save energy.
 The move by the organisation running the county’s buses, South Yorkshire Passenger Transport Executive, has seen lights replaced in over 2,000 shelters county-wide, saving around £150,000 a year.
 Rotherham Advertiser, December 25.

 Notts County Council is set to trial LED street lights as it seeks to cut down its energy bills.
 The trial will see the lights in four residential streets converted to LED with the authority saying the new lights would be more energy-efficient.
 If successful, the system could be introduced county-wide by the end of the year.
-Following the trials, the county will look at each of the four companies – Phillips, Urbis, Advanced LED and LED Roadway Lighting – to decide which will be used in the county.
+Following the trials, the county will look at each of the four companies – Philips, Urbis, Advanced LED and LED Roadway Lighting – to decide which will be used in the county.
 This decision is expected to be made in April.
 West Bridgford Wire, January 4.